Menu Open Close

 Product

-Adjustable pasta cutter with four 38 mm toothed blades
+Adjustable pasta cutter with two 38 mm smooth blades

 Service